turingschool/backend-curriculum-site/module2/lessons/data_validation.md

 **Basics**
 - Add a validation that validates the uniqueness of an Artist's name
 - Add a validation that validates the presence of a Playlist's name
-- Add a validation for the `play_count` column that validates numericality
+- Add a validation for the Song's `play_count` column that validates numericality
 - Add a validation that adds a max length for a Song title
 - Add a validation to check for the presence of a boolean value for one of your models.

+You can find a completed set of these basic examples in [this branch](https://github.com/turingschool-examples/set-list-7/tree/data-validations-complete).

 **Advanced**
 - Access validation errors when a validation fails on a model in your console